NativeGap/nativegap-rails/README.md

 That's it!

-Native also supports the coexistence of multiple NativeGap apps with only one Rails app as a source.
+**Note:** Native also supports the coexistence of multiple NativeGap apps with only one Rails app as a source.

 ### Assets

 With Native it is fairly simple to add platform specific stylesheets and scripts.
-In your assets directory you have a separate folder (in `app/assets/native`) for every platform which behaves similarly to the root assets folder.
+In your assets directory you have a separate folder (`app/assets/native`) for every platform behaving similarly to the root assets folder.
 You are not only able to add custom assets for those platforms added by Native, but you can also add `web` specific assets.

 You simple have to include ...